PingOne Advanced Identity Cloud

 Update audit configuration

-Sometimes a log source is shown in the available sources in Identity Cloud but returns no results when you query the Identity Cloud logging endpoints.
+Sometimes a log source is shown in the available sources in Advanced Identity Cloud but returns no results when you query the Advanced Identity Cloud logging endpoints.
 In this case, check the underlying IDM audit configuration to ensure that the corresponding audit topic for the source is enabled.

 The following example shows how to enable the recon event handler so that reconciliation events appear in the audit logs:

-1. Get the current the audit configuration.
+1. Get the current audit configuration.

 Example request: